mewing0328/myTeam/README.md

 ## Contributing
-Contributions welcomed for future versions with features such as starting over and clearing all the employee cards in the index.html file.
+Contributions welcomed for future versions with features such as:
+- saving all the previous cards in a database then fetching so user can come back and add more employees in the future in addition to the previously inputted cards
+- additional enhancements

 For all contributions, please refer to [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/code_of_conduct.md) for contributing guidelines.